MCHex: Marching Cubes Based Adaptive Hexahedral Mesh Generation with Guaranteed Positive Jacobian: Introduction

 Dual methods, which are exclusively applied to 2-refinement schemes, modify the input grids so that the dual mesh consists entirely of hex elements.
-These methods represent a significant direction for reducing mesh size.
-Their primary advantage over primal methods is that transition cells do not propagate across three layers.
-The development of these methods has been a trajectory of relaxing constraints.
-The first proposed method required strong balancing and octree pairing \cite{marechal2009advances}, a requirement retained in two later pipelines \cite{gao2019feature,tong2024hybridoctree_hex}.
-Subsequent studies optimized the transition templates to reduce element counts \cite{hu2013adaptive}.
-A significant advancement was made by \cite{livesu2021optimal}, who introduced rotation-symmetric templates to reduce irregular valence and expanded the template set to relax the strong balancing condition to weak balancing and greatly reduced the element count.
-The most element-efficient method to date further relaxed octree pairing to generalized pairing by using linear programming to ensure an even number of same-density cells in all three directions \cite{pitzalis2021generalized}.
-It is noteworthy, however, that the reduction in element count does not come without cost.
-It is achieved at the expense of lowering the upper bound on element quality.
-For example, based on the authors' experiments, the original 3-refinement templates \cite{schneiders2000octree} yield a minimum scaled Jacobian of 0.48 without any optimization, while more recent methods employing weak balancing and generalized pairing produce minimum scaled Jacobians on the order of \(10^{-3}\) \cite{livesu2021optimal,pitzalis2021generalized}.
-Although optimization techniques can mitigate these issues, the increasingly complex topological connections inherently constrain the upper bound of mesh quality that can be achieved through warping points.
+These methods represent an important direction toward easier implementation and reduced element counts compared to primal methods.
+The first proposed method requires strong balancing and octree pairing \cite{marechal2009advances}, requirements that are retained in three subsequent pipelines \cite{marechal2016all,gao2019feature,tong2024hybridoctree_hex}.
+A later study optimizes the transition templates to reduce element counts \cite{hu2013adaptive}.
+A significant advancement is made by \cite{livesu2021optimal}, which introduces rotation-symmetric templates to mitigate irregular valence and expands the template set to relax the strong balancing condition to weak balancing and greatly reduces the element count.
+The most element-efficient method to date further relaxes octree pairing to generalized pairing by using linear programming to ensure an even number of same-density cells in the x-, y-, and z-directions \cite{pitzalis2021generalized}.

+It is noteworthy that the reduction in element count comes at the expense of lowering the upper bound on mesh quality.
+For example, the original 3-refinement templates \cite{schneiders2000octree} yield a raw minimum scaled Jacobian (min SJ) of 0.480, whereas recent methods using weak balancing and generalized pairing produce min SJ on the order of \(10^{-3}\) \cite{livesu2021optimal,pitzalis2021generalized}.
+Although vertex-warping smoothing techniques can mitigate these issues, the increasingly complex topological connections inherently limit the upper bound of mesh quality that such smoothing can achieve.